-Meals are prepared on site by dedicated staff.
-To provide well-balanced and nutritious meals.
+Meals are prepared on site by dedicated team that provides well-balanced and nutritious meals.
 There are 3 meals a day plus an afternoon and evening snack.
 A menu is posted weekly.
 We respect food restrictions due to religious, cultural or other factors.